Manteca to Benton Hot Springs

 The lake level before the diversions of Mono's tributary streams was 6417 feet above sea level.
 In 1982, Mono Lake reached its lowest recorded level of lowest recorded elevation of 6372 which exposed 17,300 acres of barren shoreline.
 The goal is to have the lake reach 6391 feet.
 (In 1951, the lake level sat at 6410 ft.)
 Once that occurs, a new set of restrictions apply to water diversions.
 No diversions will be allowed if the lake drops below 6388 ft.

 If it’s the correct season, the shoreline is black and moving.
-Walk through this color black and billions of alkali flies erupt from the ground.
+Walk through this color black and a cloud of alkali flies erupt from the ground.
 They fly up unconcerned with you and settle back to the shore line more interested in consuming the algae.
 They line the shoreline and also float on the water.
-The alkali flies lay their eggs under water and the larvae hatch, then develop under water, eventually emerging and walking along the shoreline.
+The alkali flies lay their eggs underwater and the larvae hatch, then develop underwater, eventually emerging and walking along the shoreline.
 The abundance of flies creates an ecosystem feeding off these flies.
-California Gulls are plentiful feeding off the flies.
+California Gulls are plentiful, feeding off the flies.
 Native Americans in the region also consumed the alkali flies as part of their diet.

 During the Cold War, Mono County was home to many remote facilities used by the US Military to test new weapons and weapon systems.
 A “secret military installation” operated by the US Navy was located on the south shoreline of Mono Lake.

 During the 1950s and 1960s, several branches of the US armed forces utilized this test facility to conduct various research.
 Numerous top-secret exercises were actually performed here during what was called “seismic testing.”
 However, with the expansion of the other nearby bases, growing public safety and environmental concerns, this facility soon outgrew its usefulness.
 In May 1962 all operations were ceased and soon thereafter the facility was abandoned.